-103. Hebrew Scriptures in Context A critical examination and attempt to understand the literature and the antecedent traditions remembered and formulated by the ancient Israelites in terms of their own views of God.
+Judaic Studies 103 Hebrew Scriptures/Old Testament in Context A critical examination and attempt to understand the literature and the antecedent traditions remembered and formulated by the ancient Israelites in terms of their own views of God.
 This literature is interpreted in the context of events and cultures of the ancient Near East.
 This course is cross-listed as RELG 103.

-104. Introduction to Judaism See course description with RELG 104 listing.

-105. Judaism in the Time of Jesus See course description with RELG 105 listing.

-107. New Testament in Context A critical examination and attempt to understand the New Testament as the written traditions which articulated the faith, expectations, and actions of the early Christians as they responded within Jewish and Greek culture to the historical events of their day, and especially as they responded to the life and death of Jesus of Nazareth.
+104 Judaism See course description with RELG 104 listing.
+105 Judaism in the Time of Jesus See course description with RELG 105 listing.
+107 New Testament in Context A critical examination and attempt to understand the New Testament as the written traditions which articulated the faith, expectations, and actions of the early Christians as they responded within Jewish and Greek culture to the historical events of their day, and especially as they responded to the life and death of Jesus of Nazareth.
 This course is cross-listed as RELG 107.

-206. Jews and Judaism in the United States See course description with RELG 206 listing.

-215. Jewish Environmental Ethics Since the 1960's many writers on environmental issues have blamed our contemporary environmental crises in part on a so-called "Judeo-Christian" worldview, rooted in the Hebrew Bible.
-Such writers assert that the biblical heritage shared by these two religious traditions advocates an unhealthy relationship between humanity and nature, one in which human beings are destined to conquer the earth and master it.
-In this course we will explore Jewish perspectives on nature and the natural world through close readings of biblical and other classical Jewish texts.
-Emphasizing the way "land" figures as an important theme in classical Jewish theology, history and ritual practice, we will also examine the ways in which this motif is reconceptualized in modern secular contexts (i.e., Zionism and the kibbutz movement).
+206 Jews and Judaism in the United States See course description with RELG 206 listing.
+215 Jewish Environmental Ethics Since the 1960's many writers on environmental issues have blamed our contemporary environmental crises in part on a so-called "Judeo-Christian" worldview, rooted in the Hebrew Bible.
+Such writers assert that the biblical heritage shared by these two religious traditions, advocates an unhealthy relationship between humanity and nature, one in which human beings are destined to conquer the earth and master it.
+In this course we will explore Jewish perspectives on nature and the natural world through close readings of biblical and other classical Jewish theology, history and ritual practice, we will also examine the ways in which this motif is re-conceptualized in modern secular contexts (ie, Zionism, and the kibbutz movement).
 We will conclude by studying contemporary varieties of Jewish environmental advocacy.
-In addition to texts focused specifically on Judeo-Christian traditions, the syllabus will include other classic works of Environmental ethics foundational to the field of Environmental studies.Offered every three years in rotation with the offering of ENST 111.
+In addition to texts focused specifically on Judeo-Christian traditions, the syllabus will include other classic works of Environmental ethics foundational to the field of Environmental studies.
+Offered every three years in rotation with the offering of ENST 111.
 This course is cross-listed as RELG 215 and ENST 215.

-216. Selected Topics in Judaic Studies Exploration of a focused topic in the area of Jewish religion and/or culture.
-Examples of topics offered : Jews in Hollywood Film; Jews and Food; Love, Sex and Hebrew Texts.Prerequisite dependent upon topic.
+216 Topics in Judaic Studies Exploration of a focused topic in the area of Jewish religion and/or culture.
+Examples of topics offered: Jews in Hollywood Film; Jews and Food; Love, Sex and Hebrew Texts.
+Prerequisite dependent upon topic.